Biographical Non-Fiction posted December 7, 2023 Chapters: ...16 17 -18- 19...

 Forgive my rant.

-As she continues to mess with my personal space it is difficult to not retaliate.
-My retaliation comes in the written word.
-How am I feeling?
-Pissed.
+As she continues to mess with my personal space, it is difficult not to retaliate.
+My retaliation comes in the form of silence.
+The quieter, the better.

 The poem above, I wrote this morning.
 Just standing in the yard watching my dog bounce in the grass.
 It occurred to me, what a nice beginning to a chapter that may not be so nice.

-I think it's better to think of the poem, instead of how mad I might be.
+I think it's better to think of the poem, instead of how annoyed I might be.

-So we've gone for in depth DNA testing, my sister and I. A deeper look than just, who's mom or who's dad.
+So we've gone for in-depth DNA testing, my sister and I. A deeper look than just, who's mom or who's dad.
 I am who I am.
-What they did resulted in me, my sister and then of course, my half-sister.
+What they did resulted in me, my sister and then of course, my youngest sister too are products of our environment.

 "Steady the course."
 I keep telling myself.

-Hearing a woman softly weep disturbed me.
-Something was wrong.
+Hearing a woman softly weep disturbed me greatly.
+Something was terribly wrong.

-The hair on my arms and the back of my neck were zinging with little electrical shocks.
+The hair on my arms and the back of my neck were zinging with little electrical shocks adding to my already alert state.
 I could not stop myself from going and listening from the bottom of the stairs.

 I could hear no children crying.
-Just the weeping of a woman and the low murmer only a man can produce.
+Just the weeping of a woman and a low sinister murmer only a man could make.

 I looked to my right and noticed the front door was slightly ajar.
 Seemed maybe he was in a hurry to come in or too lazy to shut it properly.
 I didn't know which.

-I listened for further signs of distress, I could still feel the strain in the air.
-A thick sensation of painful anticipation.
+I listened for further signs of distress, I could feel the aching strain in the air.
+A thick sensation of frightening anticipation.

 After a few minutes, I saw her silhouette walk across the hallway entrance into the kitchen.
 She turned her tear filled face to me and gave me a small smile, her hand making a downward gesture as if to say,